chandrakalaj/chandrakalaj.github.io/README.md

 By using our Alexa Skill, you hereby consent to our Privacy Policy and agree to its Terms and Conditions.

 # Update
-This Privacy Policy was last updated on Aug 30, 2016.
+This Privacy Policy was last updated on Sep 23, 2019.
 If there will be any update, amendment, or changes to our Privacy Policy then these will be posted on this page.